Scaffolded Management Brief Assignment

 - Resource limitations: Budget, staff, or technology constraints

-- Connect to Kettl Chapter 5 and 7: Apply organizational theory concepts to explain coordination challenges (minimum 2 concepts with page citations)
+- Connect to Kettl Chapter 5: Apply organizational theory concepts to explain coordination challenges (minimum 2 concepts with page citations)

 Weekly Research Log